🐢 The Best Snorkeling Spots in Gili T (According to Fish… and Me)

 🚤 5.
 Bonus Round – Hop Off the Island

 If you’re feeling fancy you can hop on a boat tour to take you around Gili Meno and Air as well.
-You can visit the famous statues of Gili Meno or swim with turtles around Gili Air.
+You can visit the famous statues of Gili Meno or swim with turtles around Gili Air, and our guide to snorkeling around all the Gili Islands covers what to expect on each stop.

 🕒 When to Go